DiskChunGS: Large-Scale 3D Gaussian SLAM Through Chunk-Based Memory Management: Method

 \subsection{Tracking}

 Our system supports two tracking modes for different deployments.
-In standalone mode, we employ ORB-SLAM3~\cite{Campos_2021} for feature-based visual odometry, sharing co-visibility optimized keyframes between tracking and mapping threads.
+In standalone mode, we employ ORB-SLAM3~\cite{Campos_2021} for feature-based visual odometry, sharing co-visibility-optimized keyframes between the tracking and mapping threads.
 For robotic integration, our ROS wrapper enables external pose input, allowing integration with existing SLAM systems that may achieve superior localization through multi-sensor fusion.
 The system accepts monocular, stereo, and RGB-D camera inputs.
-All experiments use the standalone ORB-SLAM3 mode.
+All experiments use the standalone ORB-SLAM3 mode without IMU.